barzuckerman/Dungeons_and_Dragons/README.md

 **Getting Started**

-To run the game, follow these steps:

-Clone the repository to your local machine.
+Download the JAR file: First, download the JAR file of the project, likely named "hw3_d_and_d.jar".
+Open Command Prompt and run the JAR file - type the following command in the Command Prompt:

-Navigate to the directory containing the game files.
+java -jar hw3_d_and_d.jar <the path to the levels of the game>

-Run the game by executing the main script.
+Replace <the path to the levels of the game> with the actual path to the levels of the game on your system.
+For example:

+Once the game is running, you'll likely be prompted to choose a player character from a list provided.

-Choose a player character and start playing!
+Start Playing: After selecting a player character, you can start playing the game!

 **Contributing**